RobertWeinmeister/dokuwiki-mermaid/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v2.0.
 See the [LICENSE](LICENSE) file for details.

+Mermaid is licensed under the MIT License.
+See the [LICENSE Mermaid](LICENSE%20Mermaid) file for details.